ishfaqahmed29/Tetris/README.md

 # Tetris
-Implementation of Python's pygame library
+Using pygame library to create a simple tetris game